Skip Navigation LinksHome > Events

 Hiking for Terrapin Hatchlings on Sandy Neck, Wednesday, September 4, 10 am – noon

-Sandy Neck Fall Migration Hike: Wednesday, September 11, 10 am – noon.
+Sandy Neck Fall Migration Hike: Wednesday, September 10, 10 am – noon.

 Sandy Neck is a popular resting place for many migratory species on their way south along the east coast.
 The forested areas along the trails are made of a mix of deciduous and evergreen trees packed with high-energy food for the traveling birds.
 Additionally, many migrating birds linger on Sandy Neck shores, delaying their flights south for as long as possible.
 These birds tend to concentrate near their favorite food source before continuing on their journey.
 Join us for a migration hike as we welcome fall and the migratory birds that are leaving, returning, or just passing through.
-For more information call the Gatehouse: 508-362-8300 or visit www.blt.org.
+For more information call the Gatehouse: 508-362-8300.
 This hike is free.

-Coast Sweep 2024: Sunday, September 15, 9 am - noon
+Coast Sweep 2025: Sunday, September 14, 9 am - noon

 Sponsored by the Massachusetts Office of Coastal Zone Management and coordinated by the Urban Harbors Institute, thousands of COASTSWEEP volunteers remove debris that would otherwise pollute our oceans, beaches, lakes, and rivers.
 Participants collect bag after bag of trash and debris, and record their findings onto data cards.
 The data is sent to the Ocean Conservancy and entered into a massive marine debris database.
 This information is then analyzed and used to identify the sources of marine debris, which helps to prevent the problem in the future.
 If you’re interested in volunteering, contact Donna Bragg at Sandy Neck Gatehouse at 508-362-8300 or email us at sandyneck@town.barnstable.ma.us

-West Barnstable Trunk or Treat 2024: October 26th, 3 pm – 5 pm (rain date October 27th)
+West Barnstable Trunk or Treat 2025: October 25, 3 pm – 5 pm

 All Sandy Neck hikes are considered strenuous in difficulty.